kpavlis/academic-assignment-and-recording-app/README.md

 -	Add an application for a task
 ### ⚙️ Administrator Functionality
 -	See all the teacher and student profiles
--	Ban or un-ban any teacher or student profile.
+-	Ban or un-ban any teacher or student profile
 ### 💼 Teacher Functionality
 -	See all courses
--	For each course, see all subjects.
+-	For each course, see all subjects
--	For each subject, see all tasks.
+-	For each subject, see all tasks
--	For the teacher’s registered courses, add new or delete existed personal or team subjects.
+-	For the teacher’s registered courses, add new or delete existed personal or team subjects
--	For the teacher’s registered courses, add new or delete existed tasks.
+-	For the teacher’s registered courses, add new or delete existed tasks

 ## 🎯 Purpose
 The purpose of this project is to develop a functional web application that allows teachers to upload assignments with a specific deadline, students to submit an application and specify if it is individual or group work. **It is developed solely for academic and research purposes**.